duthied/Free-Friendika/doc/Forums.md

 Posting to Community forums
 ---

-If you are a member of a community forum, you may post to the forum by including an @-tag in the post mentioning the forum.
+If you are a member of a community forum, you may post to the forum by including an @-mention in the post mentioning the forum.
 For example @bicycle would send my post to all members of the group "bicycle" in addition to the normal recipients.
 If you mention a forum (you are a member of) in a new posting, the posting will be distributed to all members of the forum, regardless of your privacy settings for the posting.
 Also, if the forum is a public forum, your posting will be public for the all internet users.